 Cherry blossoms are beloved for their beautiful but short-lived blooms.
 This creates a poignant reflection on mortality and the temporary nature of life.
 In Japan, the cherry blossom symbolizes a Shinto concept known as ‘mono no aware‘ – the beauty of impermanence.

-The focus on the temporary nature of cherry blossoms also appears in the Japanese concept of ‘natsukashi‘.
-This refers to a type of joyful but wistful nostalgia for things or times that we cannot return to.
+The Japanese concept of’ natsukashi’, which focuses on the temporary nature of cherry blossoms, refers to a type of joyful but wistful nostalgia for things or times that we cannot return to.
 Like the fleeting cherry blossom, we’ll never experience those times again – making them even more meaningful.

 Significance of Cherry Blossom in China